seansp/LISAv2/README.md

 #### Create A customer site using RRAS

-Apart from Virtual Network in Azure, you also need a network (composed of Subnets and DNS server) to work as Customer Network.
-If you don�t have separate network to run VNET, you can create a virtual customer network using RRAS.
+Apart from Virtual Network in Azure, you also need a network connection (composed of Subnets and DNS server) as Customer Network.
+If you do not have separate network to run VNET, you can create a virtual customer network using RRAS (Routing and Remote Access Service).
 To learn more, please visit [here](https://social.msdn.microsoft.com/Forums/en-US/b7d15a76-37b3-4307-98e3-d9efef5767b8/azure-site-to-site-vpn-routing?forum=WAVirtualMachinesVirtualNetwork).

 ### How to Start Automation